 - giving the name, address and stated local connection of applicants for housing to parish councils, other housing associations, trusts and landlords in connection with tenancy references and associated enquiries for housing which gives priority to people with a local connection;

-- information required by the regulator the Regulator of Social Housing (RSH) when monitoring Radian’s activities in its capacity as the regulator of housing associations and as agent for the HCA’s Help to Buy programme;
+- information required by the regulator the Regulator of Social Housing (RSH) when monitoring Radian’s activities in its capacity as the regulator of housing associations and as agent for Homes England’s Help to Buy programme;

 - information required by the Ministry for Housing, Communities and Local Government (MHCLG) for the CORE (COntinuous REcording of social housing lettings and sales) scheme for statistical purposes, in the public interest – for more on this click here for the CORE privacy statement;